 - Fellow, International Academy of Trial Lawyers

 - Recognized as one of Midlands Legal Elite by Business Monthly Magazine

 - The National Trial Lawyers Top 100 Trial Lawyers

 - Recognized in the Best Lawyers edition of Columbia Metropolitan Magazine under criminal law and appellate practice.

-- Recognized by Best Lawyers in America as one of the 2012 Lawyers of the Year in Columbia, South Carolina.
+- Recognized by Best Lawyers in America as a Lawyer of the Year in Columbia, South Carolina.

 - University of South Carolina, J.D., 1973

 Contact Jack B. Swerling Criminal Lawyer Columbia, South Carolina Today